 Clean Air Washington requires the largest industrial air pollution sources (major sources) in the state to have federally enforceable air operating permits (AOP).
-Prior to this requirement, Washington was one of the few states in the United States without renewable industrial permits.
-These new permits are renewed every five years or less and in many cases require additional monitoring and recordkeeping.
+These permits are renewed every five years or less and in many cases require additional monitoring and recordkeeping.
 Smaller sources that emit hazardous air pollutants (HAPs) or operate in areas where air quality exceeds federal health-based standards may also require an AOP.
 Clean Air Washington authorizes SWCAA to request delegation of this air operating permit program from the U.S. EPA so that this program can be administered at the local level.
-The Southwest Clean Air Agency received delegation of the AOP program in December 1994 and is swiftly moving toward meeting all the necessary commitments of the program.
+The Southwest Clean Air Agency received delegation of the AOP program in December 1994 and is meeting all of the necessary commitments of the program.
 The first round of Air Operating Permits was completed in December 2001.
+Issuing renewals of the Air Operating Permits began in 2005.